Incoming Students

 I’m validating my schedule but can’t seem to enroll.
 What’s wrong?

-You can validate your schedule on any day, but you can’t actually enroll until your registration window opens.
-Check DukeHub, Enrollment, Enrollment Date to see what day you register.
-If it's your registration day, there might be some other issue, such as missing enforced prerequisites or a time conflict.
+You can validate your schedule on any day, but you can’t actually enroll until the registration date.
+Be mindful of enforced prerequisites or time conflicts between classes.
 If there's a course that requires certain AP credit and you don't have that credit listed in your record, you won't be able to enroll in the class (you can find your AP credit listed under DukeHub, Academics, Test Scores).
 Refer to the Registration section of the Blue Book, or these Registration Guides for help figuring out what the issue might be.

-What should I do if many of the courses I have in my shopping cart are full when my registration window opens?
+What should I do if many of the courses I have in my shopping cart are full when I register?

 The preregistration steps were supposed to be completed, but I was traveling and didn’t complete them.
 Is it too late?